sergueik/selenium-fluxbox/README.md

 `Vagrantfile` automates the Chrome debian package download from [https://www.slimjet.com/chrome/google-chrome-old-version.php](https://www.slimjet.com/chrome/google-chrome-old-version.php).
 Check if desired version is available.
 There is also were few relatively recent 32-bit Chrome builds there.
-Note there is often few Chrome builds released with the same major, minor version like e.g. __69.0.3497.100__ vs. __69.0.3497.92__ and on slimjet one typically finds just one of those - therefore it is not recommended to use Slimjet with the very recent past builds.
+Note the Chrome browser is often  re-released over time with the same major and minor version like e.g. __69.0.3497.100__ vs. __69.0.3497.92__ builds __72.0.3626.68__  vs __72.0.3626.96__ and so on, with major version number bums relatively unfrequent.
+The build one can find on slimjet is not always the very latest one of those - therefore it is not recommended to use Slimjet with the very recent past builds.

 Internaly the chromedriver communicates with Chrome browser via [WebSockets DevTools debugging interface](https://stackoverflow.com/questions/44244505/how-chromedriver-is-communicating-internally-with-the-browser?utm_medium=organic&utm_source=google_rich_qa&utm_campaign=google_rich_qa).